OpenZeppelin/cairo-contracts/README.md

 ## Security

+> ⚠️ Warning! ⚠️
-This project is still in a very early and experimental phase.
+> This project is still in a very early and experimental phase.
 It has never been audited nor thoroughly reviewed for security vulnerabilities.
 Do not use in production.

-Please report any security issues you find to security@openzeppelin.org.
+Refer to [SECURITY.md](SECURITY.md) for more details.

 ## Contribute